 Update: When this was written, I never imagined the controversy it would spark.
 My intent was and is to help small farmers and legitimate breeders find new homes for their livestock, and yes, that does include dogs, even though I have yet to sell a dog.
 Breeding dogs in and of itself is not wrong.
 It’s a legitimate business when done right.
-It’s irresponsible ownership and breeding is the problem.
-When you sell an animal it is your responsibility to vet out potential owners whether you use craigslist or any other medium.
-Also please be aware that unkind comment will be deleted.
+It’s irresponsible ownership and breeding that is the problem.
+When you sell an animal it is your responsibility to vet out potential owners whether you use Craigslist or any other medium.
+Also please be aware that unkind comments will be deleted.
 I hope you enjoy this article in the spirit that is was intended to be seen.

-I’ve heard folks talk about how they really don’t like using craigslist because of all the spam and tire kickers, but I have to say that I have had a lot more success selling animals on Craigslist than anywhere else.
+I’ve heard folks talk about how they really don’t like using Craigslist because of all the spam and tire kickers, but I have to say that I have had a lot more success selling animals on Craigslist than anywhere else.
 In fact, I prefer it.

 - Creating ads is easy

 - It’s free,